yankeguo/TOGYK/README.md

-# YGTOG
+# Token of Gratitude by Yanke Guo (YGTOG)

 <img src="./icon.svg" width="32" height="32" alt="icon" align="right">

-Token of Gratitude by Yanke Guo
+An unique and heartfelt NFT collection that celebrates the spirit of appreciation and connection.
+Each piece in this collection is a digital token of gratitude, expressing heartfelt thanks and recognition for the people and moments that make my life meaningful.

 ## Contracts